 E.g., one IT director shared that their organization was able to reduce its 20-person team supporting Sales Cloud and Marketing Cloud by 50% after the Lightning deployment.
 “We had less customization and less development work because defaults with Lightning got us to 90% of what we needed.”

-#5 Switching to Lightning requires at least six weeks
+#5 Switching to Salesforce Lightning Requires at Least Six Weeks

 Switching to Lightning involves time.

-According to the Sample Project Schedule by Salesforce (you can download templates here), it will take not less than six weeks for the Salesforce Lightning transition.
+According to the Sample Project Schedule by Salesforce, it will take not less than six weeks for the Salesforce Lightning transition.

 Also, make sure to plan at least a few weeks of post-launch activities to analyze performance, gather feedback, and make adjustments.